Naval Blacketts

 Submitted by alkirtley on Thu, 11/21/2019 - 15:25

-Sarah Blackett, the daughter of John Erasmus Blackett, yet another Mayor of Newcastle, after whom Blackett Street in Newcastle is named, married Cuthbert Collingwood at Newcastle on 16 June 1791.
+Sarah Blackett, the daughter of John Erasmus Blackett, a prominent citizen of Newcastle, who was Mayor four times, married Cuthbert Collingwood at Newcastle on 16 June 1791.
 Cuthbert later became Admiral Lord Collingwood, and served as second-in-command to his old friend, Lord Nelson, at the Battle of Trafalgar in 1805.
 Collingwood’s ship, the Royal Sovereign, was faster than the Victory and was first to engage the enemy fleet, causing Nelson to comment “see how that noble fellow Collingwood carries his ship into action!”
 At about the same time Collingwood remarked “What would Nelson give to be here?”
 After Nelson’s death Collingwood took over command for the remainder of the battle.

 Collingwood Monument